Wonder Boy (character): Bobby Barnes

-In Wonder Woman #188, writer Phil Jiminez introduces a non-super powered character named Bobby Barnes (nephew of Princess Diana's then-love interest Trevor Barnes).
-In the story, Bobby is a fan of Wonder Woman and follows her around for a day.
-At the end of the story, Wonder Woman presents him with a "Wonder Boy" t-shirt and invites him to Themyscira for a celebration.
+In Wonder Woman #188, writer Phil Jiminez introduces a non-superpowered character, Bobby Barnes, nephew of Princess Diana's then-love interest Trevor Barnes.
+Bobby is a fan of Wonder Woman and follows her around for a day.
+At the end of the story, Wonder Woman presented him with a Wonder Boy t-shirt and invites him to Themyscira for a celebration.

 Donald Troy

-Donald Troy, also known as Wonderous Boy, is a member of the Earth 11's Teen Justice.
-The mentee of Wonder Man, he is the male version of Donna Troy/Wonder Girl and was created by Ivan Cohen and Eleonora Carlini, first appeaning in DC's Very Merry Multiverse #1 (February, 2021).
+Donald Troy, also known as Wonderous Boy, is a member of the Earth-11's Teen Justice.
+The mentee of Wonder Man, he is the male version of Donna Troy/Wonder Girl and was created by Ivan Cohen and Eleonora Carlini, first appearing in DC's Very Merry Multiverse #1 (February 2021).
 In the gender-reversed reality of Earth-11, Troy is in a romantic relationship with the male version of Raven.
+His origin is apparently confusing, a nod to his female counterpart's infamous convoluted history, as even the world's greatest detective Batwoman (female version of Batman) is unable to make sense of it and Donald's own memories are fuzzy.